Rishal14/Rishal14/README.md

 # Hi there, I'm Rishal14 👋

 Welcome to my GitHub profile!
-I'm a passionate [Your Profession/Role], and I'm excited to share my projects and contributions with you.
+I'm a passionate Frontend Web Developer, and I'm excited to share my projects and contributions with you.

 ## 🚀 About Me